 - They will let you talk about anything and everything that is worrying you, no matter how small or unimportant you think it may seem

 As change takes time you can expect to come for a number of sessions depending on the issues.
-This will be discussed this with you.
+This will be discussed with you.